anoma/anoma/docs/src/explore/design/ledger/front-running.md

 conditions must be met:
  * The fee payers signature must be checked
  * The fee payer must have sufficient balance to pay the fee
- * The fee payer must have sufficient balance to pay
  * The sum of all gas limits of transactions to be included cannot exceed the total gas limit of the block
  * The ciphertext public key must be checked for validity (handled by Ferveo)